humdrum-tools/humdrum-notation-plugin/index.md

 {% include_relative hummel-example.txt %}

-The above music notation was created dynamically inside your web browser as the page was loaded, using this <a target="_blank" href="hummel-prelude-op67n15.txt">Humdrum score</a> stored as text inside the webpage.
+The above music notation was created dynamically inside your web browser as the page was loaded, using <a target="_blank" href="hummel-prelude-op67n15.txt">this Humdrum score</a> stored as
+<a target="_blank" href="hummel-example-b.txt">text</a>
+inside the webpage.
 The notation is displayed in an SVG image, which can allow interaction with elements of the notation.
-For example the prelude has been made interactive by adding CSS and javascript code: try moving over a note in the music, which will highlight other notes in the score possessing the same pitch class.
+For example the prelude has been made interactive by adding CSS and javascript code: try moving the mouse pointer over a note in the music, which will highlight other notes in the score possessing the same pitch class.

-Using the same data, different views of the score can be produced.
+Using the same data in the page, different views of the score can be produced.
 Here is an example of extracting the first three measures of the prelude and transposing to C major:

 {% include_relative hummel-example2.txt %}